I. Policy Statement:

 A. Undergraduate Students:

-SUNY Oneonta professional staff or other college personnel, are prohibited from entering romantic relationships with any undergraduate students for whom such staff or personnel have current supervisory, instructional, or other professional responsibility.
+SUNY Oneonta professional staff or other university personnel, are prohibited from entering romantic relationships with any undergraduate students for whom such staff or personnel have current supervisory, instructional, or other professional responsibility.

 B. Graduate or Professional Students: